ironmongrrrl/React-Practice-01/README.md

       );
 ```

-- Use the functional updater form of setState, to avoid race conditions.
+- **Use the [functional updater form](https://reactjs.org/docs/hooks-reference.html#functional-updates) of setState, to avoid race conditions.**

-E.g. Don't do this:
+e.g. Don't do this:

 ```
 setCount(count + 1)